FAQ (Frequently Asked Questions)

 When will the panel schedule be posted?

 The preliminary panel schedule will be distributed to moderators in early February and then posted to the website for all members about a week later.

 Art Show and Charity Auction

 What do art show and auction mean?
 How do they work?

 The Escapade art show is a place for you to admire (and display) (and buy) (and sell) fannish and fannish-related art, crafts, merchandise, and other items.
 Arts & crafts will be on display Friday and Saturday, and available to be bid upon.
 Items that receive 3 or more bids will be auctioned to the highest bidder on Sunday morning.
-Items with one bid only will be considered sold to that bidder, and will not go to auction.
+Items with two bids only will be considered sold to the highest bidder of the two, and will not go to auction.

 Will the art show accept digital or photo-manipulated art?